 Why not give it a try?

-One of our clients, a top pure player, is running both “regular” popup campaigns with no offer alongside sweepstakes popup campaigns.
+One of our clients, a major shoe retailer, is running both “regular” popup campaigns with no offer alongside sweepstakes popup campaigns.
 Guess what?
-His sweepstakes campaigns generate three times more subscribers than his regular campaigns.
+His sweepstakes campaigns generate three times more subscribers than his regular campaigns!